 #3: Referral Source

 Tracking this metric tells you where your customers are coming from, allowing you to tailor your presence accordingly.
 So if you find that 75% of your new clients are coming to you from Facebooks posts, you know it may be time to ramp that platform up a notch.
-At the same time if you discover that only 12% are coming from Snapchat, maybe it’s time to shut that one down and refocus that effort elsewhere.
+At the same time, if you discover that only 12% are coming from Snapchat, maybe it's time to shut that one down and refocus that effort elsewhere.

-Tips for measuring: Your website CMS analytics page is the best place to start, with the next level being to set up a Google Analytics and Search Console account and connect them to your domain.
+Measurement tip: Your website CMS analytics page is the best place to start, with the next level being to set up a Google Analytics and Search Console account and connect them to your domain.
 These tools provide a deeper dive and will give you more data than you could hope to need.

-Tips for measuring: Most social media platforms provide an analytics dashboard that will give you a solid understanding of shares, clicks, and even time spent on a post.
+Measurement tip: Most social media platforms provide an analytics dashboard that will give you a solid understanding of shares, clicks, and even time spent on a post.

 #5: Lead Quality

-Assign responsibility and don’t forget to analyze, analyze, and then analyze some more.
+Assign responsibility, and don't forget to analyze, analyze, and then analyze some more.